AsyncAndroid/async-android/README.md

    - Admins: [Huyen Tue Dao](https://twitter.com/queencodemonkey), [Hugo Visser](https://twitter.com/queencodemonkey), [Mike Wolfson](https://twitter.com/mikewolfson), [Chiu-Ki Chan](https://twitter.com/chiuki)
    - Send a help request via the [AsyncAndroid Help Form](https://docs.google.com/forms/d/1pbCtSQq5lo0imPK_ESe9LfW7uSjhQ61Psjoh1si-hVg/edit)
 2. Add a proposal to the [AsyncAndroid Proposal Sign-up](https://docs.google.com/spreadsheets/d/1Z8hdmXvD3Y1KvEK_th8c22PLW45xp_IR6ivd6YoqZhU/edit#gid=0)
-   - This spreadsheet is for both creators and managers to see what other videos have been suggested and to avoid excessive overlap in video subjects.
+   - This spreadsheet is for both creators and admins to see what other videos have been suggested and to avoid excessive overlap in video subjects.
    - Please don't be discouraged if a another proposal is similar but not identical.
 When in doubt, please consult one of the admins.
    - Before you start creating content, please get confirmation from an admin that your proposal has been accepted.
 3. Wait for an approval from one of the admins for your proposal.